 If you’re planning on staying in Midcoast Maine, The Country Inn is the perfect Camden hotel near the Maine Lighthouse Museum for some R&R after a fun-filled day.

-The Country Inn offers everything visitors want in an overnight stay: comfortable beds, a variety of room choices, and excellent amenities, including an indoor pool, hot tub, and breakfast buffet – all without breaking the budget.
+The Country Inn offers everything visitors want in an overnight stay: comfortable beds, a variety of room choices, and excellent amenities, including an indoor pool, hot tub, and breakfast – all without breaking the budget.